Geographical usage of television: United States networks and stations

 In the U.S., the three traditional commercial television networks (ABC, CBS, and NBC) provide prime-time programs for their affiliate stations to air from 8:00 p.m. to 11:00 p.m.
 Eastern/Pacific Monday-Saturday and 7:00 p.m to 11:00 p.m.
 Eastern/Pacific on Sunday (with schedules in the Central and Mountain time zones starting one hour earlier).
 Most stations procure other programming, often syndicated, outside of prime time hours.
-Fox and The CW do not provide programming for the last hour of prime time; as a result, many affiliates of both networks air a local news program at that time.
+Fox and The CW do not provide programming for the last hour of prime time; as a result, many affiliates of both networks air local news at that time.
 Ion Television, and MyNetworkTV also do not provide the same amount of network programming as so-called traditional networks, and utilize schedules that are heavily composed of reruns.
 Sinclair Broadcast Group operates the largest network of local television stations, reaching about 24% of U.S. households.
 Trinity Broadcast Network, or TBN, runs the world's largest Christian television network, and owns twenty-three U.S. full-power television stations as well as 252 low-power stations serving smaller cities and rural areas.
 PBS is the U.S.'s public broadcaster.

 Over the past thirty years, cable and satellite television have come to provide most homes with dozens or even hundreds of television services.
 Cable television was originally created to allow residents of weak-signal areas to benefit from a large, well-located common antenna.
 In the 1970s, premium services such as HBO, Showtime, and The Movie Channel used satellites to deliver movies to cable head-ends, who would re-distribute it to customers for an added charge.
 During the same period, it has seen the emergence of numerous specialty cable networks, such as CBN (now Freeform), CNN, ESPN (sports), Lifetime (women's programming), TLC, MTV, Nickelodeon (children's shows), VH-1, The Weather Channel, and others.
 The advent of digital compression technology in the 1990s, along with the rapidly growing popularity of direct-to-home satellite television allowed for content providers to pack more channels into a single satellite slot, and a number of new networks, especially those fulfilling certain niches, aimed at digital cable and satellite systems were established.